 Records date Shuttlecock kicking, Ti Jian Zi origin as far back as the Han Dynasty (206BC - 220AD).
 This game prevailed during the Tang Dynasty (618-907), when shops specializing in shuttlecocks business appeared.
 In the Ming Dynasty (1368-1644), formal competition of shuttlecock kicking was held.
 In the Qing Dynasty (1644-1911), shuttlecock kicking reached its climax in terms of both making technics and the kicking skills.
 Besides, it’s convenient to play, for only a very small area is needed to kick the shuttlecock, and it can be practiced just about anywhere and anytime.
 Read more...

-The Official Rules of the Shuttlecock Sport was made by the collaboration of Professors Zhang Guilen, Liu Tianshi and Wang Jun with Mr. Iordanis Stavridis, Mr. Ilias Zioris, Mr. Dimitrios Katakalaios of the Greek Shuttlecock Federation under the supervision of the Chinese Shuttlecock Association and the International Shuttlecock Federation secretariat.
+The Official Rules of the Shuttlecock Sport (competition style) was made by the collaboration of Professors Zhang Guilen, Liu Tianshi and Wang Jun with Mr. Iordanis Stavridis, Mr. Ilias Zioris, Mr. Dimitrios Katakalaios of the Greek Shuttlecock Federation under the supervision of the Chinese Shuttlecock Association and the International Shuttlecock Federation secretariat.
 Latest additions and corrections was made by Mr. Pekka Marjamäki and the Top European Referee Mr. Terzopoulos Konstantinos.
 The purpose of the Official Shuttlecock Sport rules is to provide guidelines to best describe how Shuttlecock Sport is played.
 Since its inception, Shuttlecock Sport has relied on good sportsmanship and fair games by all players.
 Therefore, the players have a basic responsibility to play within…

 Ver.
 3.03 of the Official Shuttlecock Sport Rules was revised and finished in July 30th, 2012 and was released on August 21st, 2012 by the ISF’s Secreteriat.
 These rules shall govern all Shuttlecock Sport competitions around the World.